HazemE1/WritersStudio/README.md

 Writer's Studio is a project by students at Malmö University, developed as part of a course in System Development II.

-The application will help you with your writing by structering your novel on a timeline where you can add characters, events and chapters.
+The application will help you with your writing by structuring your novel on a timeline where you can add characters, events and chapters.

 ## Instructions on building and running Writer's Studio with IntelliJ**